HarshwardhanZalte/ChatAI/readme.md

 # 💬 ChatGPT Clone (Vanilla JavaScript + OpenAI API)

 A lightweight ChatGPT clone built using Vanilla JavaScript and the OpenAI API.
-This project demonstrates how to create a conversational chatbot interface that communicates with OpenAI's models like `gpt-3.5-turbo` or `gpt-4` for generating intelligent responses.
+This project demonstrates how to create a conversational chatbot interface that communicates with OpenAI's models for generating intelligent responses.

 ---